piqoni/The-Performance-Collective/README.md

 ## Project Management / Issue Tracking
 ##### Web Category
 - [Linear.app](https://linear.app/) Linear streamlines issues, sprints, and product roadmaps.
 It’s the new standard for modern software development.
 "Built for speed with 50ms interactions and real-time sync."
+-
+ ## Note Keeping
+- [nv](https://notational.net/) NOTATIONAL VELOCITY is an application that stores and retrieves notes.

  ## Text Editors
  - [Lite-XL](https://lite-xl.com/) A lightweight, simple, fast, feature-filled, and extremely extensible text editor written in C, and Lua, adapted from lite.
  - [Sublime Text](https://www.sublimetext.com/) is a sophisticated text editor for code, markup and prose.
 You'll love the slick user interface, extraordinary features and amazing performance.